top of page

 Do you need an offshore bond?

 A detailed understanding of how offshore bonds work is key.
-Investment platforms tend to be advanced technologically and easier to use, but there are locations where tax advantages of offshore bonds should not be ignored.
+Investment platforms tend to be advanced technologically and easier to use, but there are still locations where tax advantages of offshore bonds should not be ignored.

 Paying for your bond

-If you invested £100,000 paying 1% pa in fees (£1,000), by withdrawing £50,000 and halving the balance, you still pay a charge of £1,000 pa, effectively doubling the fees as a percentage.
+Using the example of a £100,000 investment paying 1% pa (£1,000) in fixed fees over 10 years, if you then withdrew £50,000 and halved the balance, you'll still pay a charge of £1,000 pa, effectively doubling the fees as a percentage.

 Quarterly administration fees of up to £150 also apply which makes it vital to understand if the fiscal benefits outweigh the product costs, especially for smaller investments.